ThePaavero/nes-game-typescript-template/README.md

 # TypeScript Template for "Pseudo NES Games"\* in the Browser

-\* Adhering to NES spec. resolution, color palette, controls, aesthetics.
+\* Adhering to the NES spec. only very superficially as in resolution, color palette, controls, aesthetics.
 Not an emulator or anything fancy.

-This is a personal hobby project for funsies.
+This is a personal hobby project just for funsies.

 ## Installing